Angelonia Has Strong Pollinator Appeal

 Angelonia Attracts All Pollinators

-Angelonia is one of those rare summer bloomers that seems to charm every kind of pollinator—from bees to butterflies to hummingbirds.
-Its upright spires of tubular flowers provide reliable nectar during the hottest months of the year, when many other plants begin to slow down.
+Angelonia is one of those rare Summer bloomers that seems to charm every kind of pollinator—from bees to butterflies to hummingbirds.
+Once it starts blooming, it draws in steady activity from bees, butterflies, and even the occasional hummingbird, especially during the hottest stretch of the Sumer when other plants start to take a break.

 Angelonia Belongs in a Pollinator Garden

 Angelonia does more than just look good—it earns its place as a hard-working, pollinator-supporting plant.
-From its non-stop blooming to its pest resistance and ease of care, it’s an ideal addition to bee, butterfly, and hummingbird gardens.
+From its non-stop blooming to its pest resistance and ease of care, it’s an ideal addition to pollinator gardens.

 • High Nectar Value: Especially beneficial during summer heatwaves